NukeMail

 TL;DR

-Comparing temporary email APIs and services for automated testing, CI/CD pipelines, and development workflows.
+Comparing temporary email APIs and services for automated testing, CI/CD pipelines and development workflows.

 What We Looked For

-• API quality — is there a well-documented, reliable API with proper error codes and consistent behavior?
+• API quality.
+Is there a well-documented, reliable API with proper error codes and consistent behavior?

-• Automation support — can it integrate into CI/CD pipelines, test suites, and development workflows without manual steps?
+• Automation support.
+Can it integrate into CI/CD pipelines, test suites and development workflows without manual steps?

-• Pricing — is it cost-effective for development use, especially for solo developers and small teams?
+• Pricing.
+Is it cost-effective for development use, especially for solo developers and small teams?

-• Programmatic inbox creation — can you create and manage temporary addresses entirely via code?
+• Programmatic inbox creation.
+Can you create and manage temporary addresses entirely via code?

-• Rate limits — can the service handle the volume and burst patterns typical of automated test suites?
+• Rate limits.
+Can the service handle the volume and burst patterns typical of automated test suites?

 MailSlurpmailslurp.com